Play by the Search Engine’s rules and you don’t need to worry about being caught out by Google algorithm updates – we show you how.

 Review your content

-- Keyword spamming has always been a point of contention.
-The keywords used in the on-page optimisation need to reflect the content on the page and used in a natural and organic way.
+• Keyword stuffing has always been a point of contention.
+The keywords used in on-page optimization need to reflect the content on the page and be used in a natural and organic way.

-- As above, watch the use of anchor text in internal links.
+• As above, watch the use of anchor text in internal links.
 This has been a recent focus on Google algorithm updates.
-The Search Engine wants to see varied anchor text across your website.
+Search engines want to see varied anchor text across your website.

 Limit the number of ads above the fold